Barugoo/aggregator/README.md

 ```bash
 make run
 ```
-You can access the only endpoint of the server at route `/analyze`
+You can access the only endpoint of the server at route `/analyze?nweeks={ N past weeks to do aggregation on }`

 To run unit-tests use:
 ```bash